The RESPONSE trial

 The RESPONSE trial has been testing a new medication, called NT100, in women with unexplained repeated miscarriages.
 They want to find out if it improves the chances of maintaining a successful pregnancy, if there are any side effects of the medicine and if it is easy to use.

 N.B.
 As of 1 July 2015 the RESPONSE trial is no longer accepting new patients.
-We look forward to learning the results of the trial – likely to be in late Summer 2017.
+We look forward to learning the results of the trial – likely to be late 2017.

 NT100 is a man-made form of a protein called G-CSF (granulocyte colony-stimulating factor).
 G-CSF is a naturally occurring protein in the female reproductive tract.